cs-ed/edtech-plan-bhaney5689/README.md

 ### Situation

 Scientific Programming will align with Computer Science Standards for Public Schools.
-This elective course will be for a class size of 25.
+This elective course will be for a class size of 25, and for grades 10-12.
 Student demographics of note include 75% latino and 50% economically disadvantaged.
 Scaffolds and differentiation will be present for students with learning disabilities and/or EL qualifications.
 This Title I high school is in a rural town, meaning technical accessibility issues may be present; however, all students will have access to a Chromebook.

-Provide relevant details about your course and/or school that will influence the decisions in the plan.
-What assets and constraints do you face?
-What is the context of your class, considering demographic and technical resources?

 ## Plan

 ### Software Specifications

-Describe the software that you will use.
-Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.
+For the operating system, we will use Microsoft Windows, as the school currently has this software available for students.
+The learning management system (LMS) will be Canvas, as this is LMS used currently in other classes at the high school.
+The web browser will be Google Chrome.
+For antivirus software, Chromebooks will have Windows Defender installed.
+Microsoft Office 365, which is already on the Chromebooks, will be used for the document processing software.
+Archive utilities software will be WinZip.
+Visual Studio Code will be installed on all computers.
+Microsoft Developer will be the developer software.
+Online/web services used will include scratch.mit.edu, github.com, and w3schools.com.
+Windows has a built-in SSH through Windows Terminal. installed as well as any online services.

 ### Hardware Specifications